Name: sweet cherry (Prunus avium), sour cherry (Prunus cerasus).

 Birds are the number one pest when it comes to your harvest, quickly decimating your crop in the time it takes you to go and get your net.
 Be vigilant and net early to ensure you get to reap the rewards of your labour.

 Pear and cherry slug is the other major pest for cherry trees.
 These small slugs can be found munching their way through the foliage.
-They are best treated by dusting the tree with ash, diatomaceous earth or spraying with pyrethrum.
-Also apply to the soil, as this helps to break their life cycle.
+They are best treated with a suitable insecticide, like Yates Success Ultra.

 Most cherries are grafted onto dwarf rootstocks, however they can be grown from a cherry pit or seed.
 Grafting helps to reduce the overall size of the tree-seed-grown cherries can reach up to 20m!
 Cuttings can also be used, but you may end up with a tree much larger than you want.